 Did you know that over 50 percent of the calories in human breast milk come from fat?
 Yep, and most of the fat is saturated.
 Children especially need to have saturated fats to develop properly.
 They need more fats than adults do because they literally burn through them faster than adults.

 Back to my eating fat journey, when I met my husband, everything I ate was non-fat.
 Non-fat milk, non-fat snacks, those rice cakes that tasted like Styrofoam.
 I was thin but I was not healthy.
 I literally had to eat every three hours.
 If I did not, my blood sugar would drop and I would feel faint or pass out.
 My heart would race and I would think I was having a heart attack.
 I had adult acne.

 When I added fat into my diet: eggs, coconut oil, avocado oil and butter, my need to eat every few hours went away.
 My complexion smoothed out.
 Yes, I put on weight but instead of looking emaciated I now looked healthy.
 My hair was shiny and did not fall out when I ran my fingers through it.
 I had more energy.

 You know, mainstream medicine and government agencies continue to recommend low-fat, high carbohydrate diet.
 Recent research no longer supports the hypothesis that all fats are bad.
 I am a living testimony of what a high fat diet can do for a person.
 Combined with a high fat, gluten-free diet, I have never felt healthier or looked better.

 Avocados are a great way to put healthy fat into your diet.
-Homemade guacamole is one of my favorite recipes.
+Homemade guacamole is one of my favorite party dips.